Accepted Papers

 To apply, you need to prepare:

-• A single PDF containing a 2-page research description covering central aspects of your doctoral work, including:
+• A single PDF containing 2-pages including references and a research description covering central aspects of your doctoral work:

 • Motivation that drives your dissertation research